jrparente/app-simple-dinners/readme.md

 ## Features

-- [x] Store ingredients in arrays ✅
+- [x] Store ingredients in arrays

-- [x] Select Random ingredients from a meal ✅
+- [x] Select Random ingredients from a meal

-- [ ] Add and select entire meals alongside random ingredients 🚨 Need to prevent duplicate vegs ‼️
+- [x] Add and select entire meals alongside random ingredients

 - [ ] Select varied proteins for the menu (prevent eating same protein type on all meals)

-- [x] Generate a shopping list from all the required produce ✅
+- [x] Generate a shopping list from all the required produce

-- [x] Render results in the DOM ✅
+- [x] Render results in the DOM

 - [x] Create separate components for each reusable part of the code: ingredients data ✅, individual dinners ✅, shopping list ✅

-- [x] Save Generated Menus to Local Storage (and load them on refresh) ✅
+- [x] Save Generated Menus to Local Storage (and load them on refresh)

 - [x] Sidebar with all Menus saved in local storage.
-On click it displays the selected menu and ingredients for that menu. ✅
+On click it displays the selected menu and ingredients for that menu.

-- [x] Ability to clear local storage ✅
+- [x] Ability to clear local storage

-- [x] Ability to delete selected Menus from the sidebar ✅
+- [x] Ability to delete selected Menus from the sidebar

 ## Roadmap

+### 🚨 Fix Bugs

+- [ ] 🪳 Need to prevent duplicate vegs on the makedinner()

+- [ ] 🪳 Problem with sidebar on mobile: when the user does not have anything stored in local storage, and generates the first meal on Mobile, the sidebar immediately appears (it shouldn't.
+It should just appear the button to toggle it), and it's pushed to the right side of the screen, instead of the left.

 ### Short / Medium term: